fjkz/tt-runner/README.md

 - before-all node,
 - after-all node.

-They have file names starting with respectively "test", "run", "before", "after", "before-all" and "after-all".
-These prefixes can be configured with  following command line options: `--test-prefix`, `--run-prefix`, `--before-prefix`, `--after-prefix`, `--before-all-prefix` and `--after-all-prefix`.
+TT-Runner classifies node types with file names.
+Each node has a file name starting with respectively "test", "run", "before", "after", "before-all" and "after-all".
+These prefixes can be configured with following command line options: `--test-regex`, `--run-regex`, `--before-regex`, `--after-regex`, `--before-all-regex` and `--after-all-regex`.

 Each node can have child nodes as directory entries.
 That is, the test suite has a tree structure.
 When a node is executed, the child nodes are executed recursively.
-By using this, we can gather existing test suites under a one directory and run at once.

-### Test node
+#### Test node

 Test nodes are main test cases.

-Each test should be independent.
+Each test case should be independent.
 For enhancing independency, TT-Runner can randomize the order of running tests with the `--randomize` option.
 In randomizing mode, TT-Runner shuffles the order of tests in the same directory.
 The random seed is printed at the tail of the stderr.
 For repeatablity, we can assign a random seed.

-### Run node
+#### Run node

 Run nodes are used as children of other node types.
 Unlike test nodes, run node has sequences.
 They are run by the ascending order.

 We do not recommend that run nodes and other type nodes should be included in the same directory.

-### Before / after node
+#### Before / after node

 Before (after) nodes are preconditioning (postconditioning) scripts.
 They run before (after) each test case like `@Before` (`@After`) in JUnit4.